Jeremy explores many topics as he juggles his passion for writing with his career as a chemical analyst and campus manager.

 White Coke was short-lived and is notoriously rare nowadays.
 If any bottles survive, they're hidden enough that I couldn't locate any photos.
 Heck, the above picture isn't really what the actual product looked like.
 Oops, I wasn't supposed to mention that.

 7. It's Highly Acidic

-As a Forensics student, let me nerd out and explain the pH scale: it's a measure of acidity or basicity of a substance ranging from 0-14.
+As a forensics student, let me nerd out and explain the pH scale: it's a measure of acidity or basicity of a substance ranging from 0 to 14.
 Seven is neutral (like water), while anything above is basic, and anything below acidic.
-Venture too far in either direction and you're dealing with potentially dangerous substances.
+Venture too far in either direction, and you're dealing with potentially dangerous substances.

 Coca-Cola has a rather strong acidity of 2.5.
-This won't kill you, but will erode your tooth enamel over time, so be sure to consume it in moderation.
-Check out the pHs of other drinks below for some reference numbers, and don't fret, for Coke features two healthier options..
+This won't kill you, but it will erode your tooth enamel over time, so be sure to consume it in moderation.
+Check out the pHs of other drinks below for some reference numbers, and don't fret, because Coke features two healthier options.

 pH of Popular Drinks